Chapter 0: Intro - Yamaha USA

 Image of pull-out preset board

-A pull-out preset board had, among other controllers, knobs that could be used to independently adjust the pitches of the solo, upper, lower, and foot keyboards.
-Naturally, they could be used to tune the keyboards to concert pitch, but these knobs could also shift the pitches of the keyboards very slightly relative to one another to create a distinctive pulsating audio effect.
+Among other controllers, the EX-42 included a pull-out preset board that could be used to independently adjust the pitches of the solo, upper, lower, and foot keyboards.
+In addition to tuning the keyboards to concert pitch, these knobs could shift the pitches of the keyboards to create a distinctive pulsating audio effect.

-Although top octave would ultimately be replaced by other tone-generation technologies, the sound creation abilities and expressivity of the EX-42 are so revolutionary it beggars belief that this instrument is now over 50 years old.
-It is no exaggeration to say that the GX-1 only existed because the EX-42 came first.
+Although top octave would ultimately be replaced by other tone-generation technologies, the sound creation capabilities of the EX-42 are so revolutionary it’s astounding that that this instrument is now over 50 years old.
+It’s no exaggeration to say that the GX-1 only existed because the EX-42 came first.

 GX-1 Opens a Path to New Musical Expression